openwisp/openwisp-radius/docs/source/developer/how_to_extend.rst

         # social login
         'allauth.socialaccount.providers.facebook',  # optional, can be removed if social login is not needed 'allauth.socialaccount.providers.google',  # optional, can be removed if social login is not needed
+        # SAML login
+        'djangosaml2',  # optional, can be removed if SAML login is not needed
         # openwisp
         # 'myradius', <-- replace with your app-name here
         'openwisp_users',